 Gabriel Biderman - Biderman discusses 10 tips of creativity goals for 2015.
 From remaining inspired to challenging yourself, all of these tips are worth applying to your work.
 Biderman is a travel and self-taught fine art photographer.

 Michael Woloszynowicz - Reflecting, refocusing, and rebuilding.
 Woloszynowicz writes about addressing mistakes and short comings to better himself as a photographer and an educator.
 Michael is an editorial fashion and beauty photographer from Toronto, Canada.
-He’s also a contributing writer at Fstoppers and an instructor at RGG EDU and Retouching Academy.
+He’s also a contributing writer at Fstoppers and an instructor at PRO EDU and Retouching Academy.